< /> < />

 • Carbohydrates of 45-65%

 It's important to remember that our bodies don't store protein in the same way they do carbs and fat.
+That's why we need to regularly consume protein with our meals.

 Now, skipping protein for a day won't immediately cause a loss of lean muscle mass.
 But if your overall goal is muscle growth, muscle building or weight loss, then getting enough protein is pretty important.